serhez/lmethods/README.md

 - [`ldata`](https://github.com/serhez/ldata): this library provides dataset and benchmark abstractions that make training, fine-tuning and evaluation of language-models easier.
 - [`lmodels`](https://github.com/serhez/lmodels): this package offers access to different LLMs under a common API; you can load existing weights, train, fine-tune or even create your own models within a private fork of this repository.

-> [INFO!]
+> [!NOTE]
-> While you do not have to use `ldata` objects to use any of our library, it currently is listed as a dependency of this package because we use their types.
-In the future, we plan on dropping this dependency.
+> While you do not have to use `ldata` objects to use any part of our library, it currently is listed as a dependency of this package because we use their types.
+In the future, we plan on dropping this dependency to make this package more self-contained and light-weight.